pkErbynn/DataStructures-Algorithms-Demystified/5_abstractDataStructures/1_singly_linkedlist/0_note.md

 #### what is the time complexity for node removal in linked list?
 The time complexity for node removal in a linked list depends on the position of the node being removed.

-- If the node to be removed is at the beginning of the linked list (i.e., the head node), then the time complexity is O(1) since no traversal of the list is required.
+- If the node to be removed is at the beginning of the linked list (i.e., the head node), then the time complexity is O(1) since NO traversal of the list is required.

 - If the node to be removed is at the end of the linked list (i.e., the tail node), then the time complexity is O(n), where n is the number of nodes in the linked list.
 This is because we need to traverse the entire list to find the second-to-last node in order to update its next pointer to NULL.